 Lashify's founder, Sahara Lotti, was a lash-extension devotee like myself but was tired of going back for refills every few weeks and spending upward of $100 each time—not to mention seeing the damage it was doing to her natural lashes.
 Determined to find an alternative, she went straight to the motherland of beauty innovation: South Korea.
 There, she found a manufacturer that was able to create the lightest, wispiest lashes on the market (seriously, they don't weigh anything), which she dubbed Gossamers (see below).
 Next, she just had to figure out a way for the average woman to learn how to apply them, which is how she developed Lashify's unique fusing wand and bonding adhesive.

-Two sets of Gossamer lashes are included in the Control Kit, but you can also buy them separately if you need a refill.
+Two sets of Gossamer lashes are included in the Control Kit, but you can also buy them separately when you need a refill.
 They come in little clusters and, at first glance, look similar to the individual lash clusters you can buy at the drugstore (or spiders, according to my brother's alarmed reaction when I bought them with me on a recent trip home).
 But the thing that sets these apart is how light-as-air and realistic-looking they are.
 Anyone who's worn false lashes knows that the classic ones all have that telltale strip at the base of your lash (dead giveaway), and even the individual-cluster lashes are thicker and more plastic-looking than anyone's natural lashes.
 Not the case with Lashify Gossamers.
 First of all, you apply these from below your lash line at the base of your lashes, so you literally can't see where your natural lashes start and the Gossamers begin.
 Second of all, unlike normal falsies, they can actually last three to five days, thanks to Lashify's "fusing" technique.
-And lastly, they come in six different curls, with varying densities that all look freakishly natural and real.
-The wisps are available in "Amplify," "Bold," "Curl," "Drama," "Extreme," and "Fluffy."
+And lastly, they come in three different curls, with varying densities that all look freakishly natural and real.
+The wisps are available in "Amplify," "Bold," "Curl," "Drama," "Extreme," and "Fluffy".
 Each of these types also come in six different lengths: 8, 10, 12, 14, 16, and 18.
 They range from "extra short" to "XX long" respectively.
 So, a "Fluffy" gossamer set with 16mm would give you extreme fullness with a soft finish.
 On the other hand, "Amplify" gossamer lashes in 10mm would just add a little extra something to your everyday look that is much more muted than the "Drama" or "Extreme."
 You get the idea.

 As you can see in the makeup-free photo above, my natural lashes are practically invisible without the help of mascara.
 Seriously, though—where are they?